boy12371/launchdock/README.md

 meteor-launcher
 ===============

 TODO Change name?
-It's more than just a launcher.
+It's more than just a launcher. rocker-docker?

 This is a Meteor app (not a package) that allows you to manage multiple instances of other Meteor apps running on the same server instance (TODO eventually on other server instances, too).
 In addition to managing the app instances, you can dynamically control proxy routing based on hostname, allowing you to simply map all relevant hostnames to the launcher server in DNS.